 Sunnylands Center and Gardens was designed by Frederick Fisher and Partners in the late 2000s.
 It is surrounded by a nine-acre art garden planted with more than 70,000 arid-climate plants and trees.
 Landscape architect James Burnett said that the design was inspired by the Annenberg’s collection of Impressionist and Post-Impressionist paintings.

-Visitors to Sunnylands Center & Gardens can enjoy a variety of free public programs, including guided garden walks, exhibitions, a selection of 20th century sculpture from the Sunnylands collection, films, and multi-media kiosks.
+Visitors to Sunnylands Center and Gardens can enjoy a variety of free public programs.
+The programs include guided garden walks, exhibitions, a selection of 20th century sculptures, films, and multi-media kiosks.
 The interior of the Center’s Great Room, with a camera-ready view of Mount St. Jacinto, was designed by Michael Smith, best known for his work decorating the residential quarters of the Obama White House.
 The gift shop features a selection of items related to Sunnylands.
 A café features light lunches, coffee, tea, and snacks.

-The 15-acre Center & Gardens is the starting point for tours of the 200-acre historic estate.
+The 15-acre Center and Gardens is the starting point for tours of the 200-acre historic estate.
 Tickets for tours must be purchased online.
-For complete information, see https://sunnylands.org/visit/.

 Receive news and announcements from Palm Springs straight to your inbox